augustozanellato/MonoGameUniversalEffects/README.md

 5. Click on the "Content" element under the section "Project"
 6. Click on "References" which is the last voice under the "Properties" section
 7. Click on "Add" and select ```MonoGameUniversalEffects.Pipeline.dll``` from the directory ```Pipeline Extension``` which was contained the client.zip you extracted earlier.
-8. For any .fx file you want to compile with MonoGameUniversalEffects check that its Processor is set to ```Remote Effects Processor - MonoGameUniversalEffects```.
+8. For each .fx file you want to compile with MonoGameUniversalEffects check that its Processor is set to ```Remote Effects Processor - MonoGameUniversalEffects```.
 9. Enjoy!